-- 132. Certain of the County Election Boards proceeded to pre-canvass mailin ballot envelopes prior to Election Day on November 3, 2020, and for those ballots that lacked an inner secrecy envelope, the voters were notified prior to Election Day in order to cure the invalidity by voting provisionally on Election Day at their polling location. - 133.
-Philadelphia County, however, had other plans.
+- 125. As a result, Boards of Elections in many counties decided to follow the rules and not pre-canvass absentee ballots early.
+For example, a Democrat poll watcher approached Joe Kantz, the Chairman of the Board of Elections for Snyder County, and asked him for information on spoiled ballots so that he, the poll watcher, and his team could cure them.
+After speaking with the county solicitor, Chairman Kantz declined to violate the statute, instead electing to begin the precanvass of mail-in ballots on its statutory start-time: election day. - 126.
+But certain other County Election Boards proceeded to pre-canvass mail-in ballot envelopes prior to Election Day on November 3, 2020, and for those ballots that lacked an inner secrecy envelope, the voters were notified prior to Election Day in order to cure the invalidity by voting provisionally on Election Day at their polling location. - 127.
+Take Philadelphia County, for example.
 As reflected in a document titled "Cancelled Ballot Notification Information," Philadelphia County sent a "notification" to voters whose "ballot was cancelled" because, among other reasons, the ballot "was returned without a signature on the declaration envelope" or "was determined to lack a secrecy envelope."
 Philadelphia County allowed those voters to cure this defect by casting a "provisional ballot on Election Day" or requesting "a replacement ballot at a satellite election office."
 Philadelphia City Comm'rs, Cancelled Ballot Notification Information, bit.ly/3la08LR (last visited Nov.
+7, 2020).

-7, 2020). - 134.
-To figure out which voters should be notified, Philadelphia County had to inspect the mail-in ballots before election day-in plain violation of state law.
+128. To figure out which voters should be notified, Philadelphia County had to inspect the mail-in ballots before election day-in plain violation of state law.
 See 25 P.S. §3146.8.
-This required substantial manipulation: Officials in Philadelphia County were determining whether ballots were missing an inner secrecy envelope, for example, which cannot be determined without manipulating the outer envelope-feeling the envelope, holding the envelope up to the light, weighing the envelope, by evaluating the weight of the envelope through the sorting and/or scanning equipment, etc. This kind of tampering squarely undermines the legislature's "mandate" that mail-in voting cannot compromise "fraud prevention" or "ballot secrecy."
+This required substantial manipulation: Officials in Philadelphia County were determining whether ballots were missing an inner secrecy envelope, for example, which cannot be determined without manipulating the outer envelope-feeling the envelope, holding the envelope up to the light, weighing the envelope through sorting or scanning equipment, etc. This kind of tampering squarely undermines the legislature's "mandate" that mail-in voting cannot compromise "fraud prevention" or "ballot secrecy."
 Pa.
 Democratic Party, 2020 Pa.
 LEXIS 4872, at 26.